Boßler family: cultural and social significance

-In the field of music and drama, the fine arts were shaped by two descendants of the South Hessian dynasty who were among the cultural elite of their time.
+In the field of music and drama, the fine arts were shaped by two descendants of the South Hessian dynasty who were among the active participants in the cultural and musical life of their era.
 The first was the renowned music publisher Heinrich Philipp Boßler (1744–1812), a figure who shaped music publishing in the 18th century.
 On the other hand, there was Friedrich Maximilian Klinger, a childhood friend of Goethe and one of the most important poets in literary history, whose work Sturm und Drang gave its name to an entire literary epoch in the Age of Enlightenment.

 Klinger found a connection to the Boßler family through his paternal grandmother's line.
 Both descend from the gunsmith Christian Boßler.
 The baltic knighthoods itself points out that Klinger was married to an illegitimate daughter of the Russian empress Catherine the Great.

-In addition, branches and twigs of the Boßler family share ancestors with important personalities from the fields of theology, science, politics and culture in earlier centuries or are closely intertwined with their family trees.
+Some branches of the Boßler family are related to notable figures in theology,science, politics, and culture, or have close familial connections to them.
 These include, for example, the outstanding chemist Justus Liebig or Georg Gottfried Gervinus (1805–1871) as well as Friedrich Ludwig Weidig.
 At this point, the social-genealogical reference to the internationally known Merck family of Darmstadt also seems remarkable.
 In addition, there are recurring genealogical links to families of forestry and hunting officials or members of the Lutheran clergy.

 The Paris branch, i.e. the French part of the family descended from Matthäus Boßler.
 The most famous scientific representative was the astronomer Jean Bosler (1878–1973), whose work was shaped by his work as director at the Marseille Observatory.
 His scientific work was award-winning, even the Nobel Prize winner Erwin Schrödinger considered him for his work.
 Jean Boslers great-grandfather came from Reinheim and went to Paris.
 In France the surname Boßler was changed to the form Bosler.

 In the natural sciences, the chemical element Darmstadtium, with atomic number 110 in the group 10 elements of the periodic table, is also associated with the name Bossler.

 Entrepreneurship

 Court gunsmith of the landgraves of Darmstadt

 Members of the dynasty and descendants of the gunsmith Christian Boßler made a name for themselves as hesse-darmstadt court gunsmiths.
 They created rifles that can still be found in public or private collections throughout Europe and have even found their way into the catalogues of Christie's, the global auction house.
-All in all, these family members have achieved a high social standing, are part of Hesse-Darmstadt's hunting history and have attained pioneer status through their famous creative art in the manufacture of air rifles.
+All in all, these family members have achieved a high social standing, are part of Hesse-Darmstadt's hunting history and they gained recognition for their skillful craftsmanship in the production of air rifles.

 The air rifles of the hesse-darmstadt court gunsmiths Johann Peter (1689–1742) and Friedrich Jacob Boßler (1717–1793) so famous that they were copied during the lifetime of their creators.